Fourier transform: Lebesgue integrable functions

 A feature of the $L^1$ Fourier transform is that it is a homomorphism of Banach algebras from $L^1$ equipped with the convolution operation to the Banach algebra of continuous functions under the $L^\infty$ (supremum) norm.
-The conventions chosen in this article are those of harmonic analysis, and are characterized as the unique conventions such that the Fourier transform is both unitary on L^{2} and an algebra homomorphism from L^{1} to L^{∞}, without renormalizing the Lebesgue measure.
+The conventions chosen in this article are those of harmonic analysis, such that the Fourier transform is both unitary on $L^2$ and an algebra homomorphism from $L^1=$ to $L^\infty$, without renormalizing the Lebesgue measure.

 Background

 History

 In 1822, Fourier claimed (see Joseph Fourier) that any function, whether continuous or discontinuous, can be expanded into a series of sines.
 That important work was corrected and expanded upon by others to provide the foundation for the various forms of the Fourier transform used since.

 Complex sinusoids

 The red sinusoid can be described by peak amplitude (1), peak-to-peak (2), RMS (3), and wavelength (4).
 The red and blue sinusoids have a phase difference of θ.

 In general, the coefficients $\widehat f(\xi)$ are complex numbers, which have two equivalent forms (see Euler's formula):